Axway/streams-open-docs/content/en/docs/relnotes/20210127_streams_relnotes.md

 Following enhancements have been made to Streams Helm Chart:

 * Helm chart dependency images upgraded:
-    * Kafka new docker image tag: 2.6.0-debian-10-r110
+    * Kafka new docker image tag: `2.6.0-debian-10-r110`
-    * Zookeeper new docker image tag: 3.6.2-debian-10-r112
+    * Zookeeper new docker image tag: `3.6.2-debian-10-r112`
-    * MariaDB new docker image tag: 10.4.17
+    * MariaDB new docker image tag: `10.4.17`
-    * Nginx new docker image tag: v0.43.0
+    * Nginx new docker image tag: `v0.43.0`

 * Helm chart dependencies upgraded:
-    * Nginx helm chart new version: 3.20.1
+    * Nginx helm chart new version: `3.20.1`

 * Helm chart refactoring:
     * All common microservice parameters can be set in a single place.
-    * AdditionalJavaOpts has been added.
+    * `AdditionalJavaOpts` has been added.
-    * JvmMemoryOpts will be computed automatically from k8s resources if not specified.
+    * `JvmMemoryOpts` will be computed automatically from k8s resources if not specified.
-    * Ingress host helm chart parameter is now mandatory at installation.
+    * `ingress.host` helm chart parameter is now mandatory at installation.
+See [Ingress hostname](/docs/install/#ingress-hostname) section for details.

 ## Deprecated features
 <!-- Add features that are deprecated here -->